TomLauryssen/ThetaStar-Pathfinding/README.md

 --picture

 In my test, A* proved to be the fastest of the two.
 Visually there was no difference since the grid is so small, and there aren’t many connections which Theta* can take advantage of.

+## Conclusion
+While A* star might not always be the shortest path, it will give you good results combined with good speed.
+If you really need the shortest path use Theta*.
+It might be slower than A* in some cases it will give the best results.